 Constants in physics are synonymous with physical constants sometimes Universal constants or fundamental physical constants are the physical quantity or entity which are believed to have a constant value in time and are universal.

 Based on nature, the fundamental constants are grouped into three categories namely-

 - A: Characteristic of a particular system.
 (Characteristic of light)

 - B: Characteristic of a class of physical phenomena.
 (Characteristic of electromagnetic phenomena)

 - C: Universal Constants.
 (Discovered after the discovery of special relativity)

-Few Physical constants are can take the dimensional form like – speed of light, in contrast, few are dimensionless like- fine structure constant.
+Few Physical constants can take the dimensional form like – the speed of light; in contrast, few are dimensionless like- fine structure constant.
 Some physical constants are material constants which means they possess constant value for a material.

-A constant can be expressed using multiple equivalent units like – SI, natural units, atomic mass unit, CGS units etc. Some physical constant redefined by fixing the SI values.
+A constant can be expressed using multiple equivalent units like – SI, natural units, atomic mass unit, CGS units etc. Some physical constants are redefined by fixing the SI values.
 But this certainly increases the uncertainty in the value of physical constants.